The Top 17 Startup Incubators & Accelerators in the UK for 2026

 3. Bethnal Green Ventures

-The program is 12 weeks long, divided into six sprints – each of which is focused on diving deep into specific early-stage startup topics.
+The program is 12 weeks long, divided into six sprints, each focused on a specific early-stage topic — from product-market fit to fundraising and impact measurement.

-BGV will invest £30k for a 7% stake in your startup.
-For nine months after you finish the program, they will directly help you on your fundraising journey – with monthly check-ins, funding workshops and investor mentoring.
+BGV invests £60,000 for a 7% stake in your startup.
+After the program ends, they continue to support founders for nine months with monthly check-ins, funding workshops and investor introductions.

 All the application information can be found here.
 If applications are closed when viewing, you can register to be notified about upcoming cohorts, or contact their team directly.